yo-sarawut/e-Library/Temp-files/missing_data.md

 4  5.6  12.20
 5  6.8  14.40
 ```
 The  `method`  argument gives access to fancier interpolation methods.
-If you have  [scipy](http://www.scipy.org/)  installed, you can pass the name of a 1-d interpolation routine to  `method`.
+If you have  [scipy](http://www.scipy.org/)  installed, you can pass the name of a 1-d interpolation r#Outine to  `method`.
 You’ll want to consult the full scipy interpolation  [documentation](http://docs.scipy.org/doc/scipy/reference/interpolate.html#univariate-interpolation)  and reference  [guide](http://docs.scipy.org/doc/scipy/reference/tutorial/interpolate.html)  for details.
 The appropriate interpolation method will depend on the type of data you are working with.

 -   If you are dealing with a time series that is growing at an increasing rate,  `method='quadratic'`  may be appropriate.